 Additionally...

-Worth repeating... maybe, in the future, you can chime in with your advice/experiences, etc. We'll use it as a content page for our Hebo Sporting Goods and Deli Website (if you don't mind the whole world seeing it).
-You can include your photos as well :-)
+You can chime in with your advice/experiences, etc. We'll use it as a content page for our Hebo Sporting Goods and Deli Website (if you don't mind the whole world seeing it).
+You can include your photos as well.
+Here's our first one!

 Need Bait?
 Click Here.